officiallysingh/spring-boot-spark-kubernetes/README.md

 - **ClusterRoleBinding**: Binds the spark ServiceAccount to the edit ClusterRole, granting it permissions to edit resources within the namespace.

 ## Running Jobs Locally
 - Individual Spark Jobs can be run as Spring boot application locally in your favorite IDE.
-Refer to [daily-sales-job README](spark-batch-daily-sales-report-job/README.md#intellij-run-configurations) and [log-analysis-job README](spark-stream-logs-analysis-job/README.md#intellij-run-configurations).
+Refer to [daily-sales-job](spark-batch-daily-sales-report-job/README.md#intellij-run-configurations) and [log-analysis-job](spark-stream-logs-analysis-job/README.md#intellij-run-configurations).
 - Spark Job can be Launched locally via REST API provided by `spark-job-service`.
-Refer to [spark-job-service README](spark-job-service/README.md#running-locally) for details.
+Refer to [spark-job-service](spark-job-service/README.md#running-locally) for details.

 ## Running Jobs on Minikube
 ### Preparing for Minikube